bobbimanners/EightBall/README.md

     word bad[3] = {1, 2, 3, 4}; ' INITIALIZER LIST TOO LONG!

 If the initializer list is shorter than the number of elements in the array then the remaining elements are set to zero.
+The empty list initializes all elements to zero:

+    word allzero[10] = {}

 It is also possible to use string literals as array initializers.
 This is usually used with arrays of `byte` to initialize strings, for example: